jeff4/bionotes.github.io/alberts-5e.md

 * **Sliding clamp** and **clamp loader** to keep DNA Poly machinery attached to template strand
 * [**Single-Stranded DNA Binding Protein**](https://en.wikipedia.org/wiki/Single-strand_DNA-binding_protein) (aka SSB) used only on the lagging strand
 * **Ligase** used on lagging strand to stitch together the various Okazaki fragments and to replace RNA primers with proper DNA segments.
+* Also two other items:
+	* topo I and topo II to relieve DNA helix torsion ahead of the replication fork.
+	* strand-directed mismatch repair, keyed to unmethylated A nucleotides in GATC sequences.

 ### Major enzymes involved in DNA Replication per Lander lecture
 * Helicase to make the initial cut to start the replication fork